Wednesday, September 02, 2009

 I could probably dredge up a couple more jingles of defunct products, but MY WIFE will read this and then say to me, as she often does when I reel off something utterly obscure and useless, "So, Jim, what are your cousin's names?", and I'll mumble obscenities and leave the room, disgraced.

 My Uncle Jim died in 1969, at the age of 72.
 When he was 21, the Red Sox had won the World Series.
 He never saw them win another one.
 Thanks to him and his patience on that day in 1964, I had the incomparable thrill of enjoying the Sox big win in 2004.
-I've also played ball for some forty years now, which I probably wouldn't have done if I hadn't become such a big fan of the game.
+I've also played ball myself for over forty years now, which I probably wouldn't have done if I hadn't become such a big fan of the game then.
 All in all, some of the most spectacularly enjoyable wasted hours of my life I owe to him and his patience on that long-ago Sunday.

 Thanks, Uncle Jim.